Kokomo Memorial Gym - Kokomo Wildkats

 The Kats Are Back!

 Kokomo Memorial Gymnasium was dedicated on October 20, 1949, and was named in honor of the men and women from the town who lost their lives in World War II.
 The 7,200-seat physical education building was one of the largest in the world when it first opened, ushering a new era of bigger and better high school basketball gyms, but subsequent renovations have brought it down to its current capacity of around 5,200 people, ranking it as the 33rd largest high school gym in the world.

-The home of the Kokomo High School Wildkats–that’s cats spelled with a “k”– basketball program is named in honor of the men and women who lost their lives in World War II.
-The total cost was $680,000 and replaced the venerable Haworth Gymnasium that stood for 21 years before burning to the ground in the wee hours of March 22, 1944, just days after the Kats lost in the state finals.
+The home of the Kokomo High School Wildkats basketball programs cost $680,000 to build.
+It replaced the venerable Hawthorn Gymnasium that stood for 21 years before burning to the ground in the wee hours of March 22, 1944.

-The building features a Late Gothic Revival and Streamline Moderne architectural style and was listed on the National Register of Historic Places in 2005, complete with a memorial marker on the corner of Apperson and Superior Streets.
+The Art Moderne architectural building was listed on the National Register of Historic Places in 2005, complete with a memorial marker on the corner of Apperson and Superior Streets.
 It was designed by architect Elmer Dunlap who also helped design various schools, courthouses, and parks in Indiana that are now also on the National Register of Historic Places.

 Food & Beverage 3